Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

     This add-on simply wraps around the python script mentioned below, and should do the exact same operations as running the script manually.

+    TODO video

+    TODO non-prereleases version!

-    1. Install the add-on with the following code: `TODO`
+    1. If you haven't installed JPMN Manager yet, do so with the following code: `1732829476`.
-        - TODO actually write add-on...
-        - If you already have this add-on installed, check for updates by TODO.
+        Be sure to restart Anki after installing.
+    1. Make sure there is something to update to in the first place.
+        You can do this by:
+        > `Tools` →  `JPMN Manager` →  `Check for note updates`
+    1. Update the note by navigating to the following:
-    1. Navigate to `Tools` →  `jp-mining-note` →  `Update`,
+        > `Tools` →  `JPMN Manager` →  `Update jp-mining-note`
-        and follow the instructions from there.

 {% filter indent(4) %}
 {{ post_install }}